sunnysidedenver/swpc_27day/README.md

 Overall, error increases with time with increased solar activity.

 ![Plot1](https://github.com/sunnysidedenver/swpc_27day/blob/main/f10_errors(1).png)

-However, other metrics like mean absolute percentage error, suggest the forecasts are at least good or fair overall.

 ## Future Efforts
 ROC curves, which look at the relationship between hits and misses, should be considered as well as other hypothesis testing measures other than R-squared, like p-values.